svaidya11/NLP-BASED-SARCASM-DETECTION-IN-NEWS-HEADLINES-USING-DEEP-LEARNING-Project/README.md

 is to build a sarcasm model that detect headline news using machine Learning and deep learning and attempt to understand how a computer learns the patterns of sarcasm.
+When it comes to opinion and emotions of the people towards any topic or service, evaluation of the accurate sentiment is of the spirit because unfair or incorrectly recognized comment may lead to vagueness for users plus for the system itself.